These Tasty Recipes for the Autumn Season Really Rocks!

 - 8 slices of baguette, cut on the diagonal

-Cook the garlic sugar and rosemary, as well as the stock vegetables in a large saucepan.
+Cook the garlic, sugar and rosemary, as well as the stock vegetables in a large saucepan.
 Put some seasoning along with the other ingredients, cover it and let simmer for a quarter of an hour or longer until the vegetables have become tender.
-Heat up the grill to prepare it to cook the rest of the ingredients later on.
+Heat up the grill to prepare it when you’ll cook the rest of the ingredients later on.
 Put the tomatoes in the blender until it becomes smooth, then mix the chickpeas and parsley into the vegetables.
 Lower the heat and stir the mix occasionally.
 And now for the toasts; take a slice bread and use the garlic cloves that was previously cut in half and rub them on the sliced bread.
 Grill each side until they become golden brown, then marinate with edam cheese until they’re bubbling.
 After a few minutes you may now enjoy your vegetable soup and cheesy toasts.

 There’s Nothing more Delightful than Enjoying Great Recipes for the Autumn Season while Doing Your Favorite Activities